Sergey Nivens - Fotolia

-Disaster recovery as a service (DRaaS) is a hot topic and an exciting service for cloud service providers.
-But...
+Disaster recovery as a service is a hot topic and an exciting offering from cloud providers today.
+But before there...

-before there can be a discussion on what to look for from DRaaS providers, there has to be an understanding of the services they offer.
+can be a discussion on what to look for when you evaluate DRaaS providers, there has to be an understanding of the services they offer.

-Here are some services that can be offered by DRaaS providers:
+Here are some services that DRaaS providers can offer:

-- Virtual machine mounting (and physical-to-VM conversion) within the service provider's data center for temporary application availability.
+- virtual machine mounting (and physical-to-VM conversion) within the service provider's data center for temporary application availability; and

-The key to selecting a DRaaS provider is to ensure they deliver what your organization requires to stay up and running.
+The key to selecting a DRaaS provider is to ensure it delivers what your organization requires to stay up and running.
 Don't assume a service provider offering DRaaS will cover all disasters and deliver all possible services.
 The worst time to discover that the service provider cannot provide a required service is during a disaster.

 Conduct an internal DR assessment

 Before you evaluate DRaaS providers, you should conduct an internal assessment as to what is required organizationally by applications, users and customers.
-In other words, what does disaster recovery mean to the organization?
+In other words, what does DR mean to the organization?

 Finally, what is the budget?
 The old rule of 90/10 applies here.
-The last 10% of RTO and RPO often represents as much as 90% of the cost.
+The last 10% of recovery time objective and recovery point objective often represents as much as 90% of the cost.
 The closer either or both get to zero, the more rapidly costs go up.
 Determining the answers to the above questions is crucial in establishing whether a DRaaS provider can meet your requirements.

 Essential questions to ask DRaaS providers

-- What percentage of the service provider's customers can be supported concurrently during a regional disaster such as a hurricane?
-What DR resources are available for recovery and how many customers can be supported concurrently?
-How are these resources managed, tracked and updated?
-What happens if the provider cannot provide DR services?
+What percentage of the service provider's customers can be supported concurrently during a regional disaster, such as a hurricane?
+Find out what DR resources are available for recovery and how many customers can be supported concurrently using the service provided.
+Knowing how resources are managed, tracked and updated can help you evaluate DRaaS providers.
+What happens if the vendor cannot provide DR services?

-- What are the costs associated with the various DRaaS options?
+How much your organization budgets for DRaaS will vary by company size and industry, so check costs with potential providers.
+General costs, along with those of additional services, could make all the difference.
+What are the costs associated with the various DRaaS options?
 Are they a la carte, bundled or priced upfront?
-Is there a mix of up-front and recovery event costs?
+Is there a mix of upfront and recovery event costs?

-Disaster recovery is a non-trivial event.
-DRaaS has the potential to be a cost-effective, efficient DR/BC solution, but only if it meets your organization's requirements.
+DR is a nontrivial event.
+DRaaS has the potential to be a cost-effective, efficient BC/DR solution but only if it meets your organization's requirements.

 Deciding between an IaaS host or MSP for disaster recovery